Regulation of a single-server queue with customers who dynamically choose their service durations: Future research

 \section{Future research}

-This work puts forth the problem of regulation of queueing models with customers who dynamically decide on their service durations.
-Although it is motivated by a variety of applications, to the best of the author knowledge, it has never been discussed in the strategic-queueing literature (for a recent survey, see, \textit{e.g.,} \cite{Hassin2016}).
+This work is focused on the problem of finding an optimal regulation scheme for queueing models with customers who dynamically decide on their service durations.
+To the best of the author' s knowledge, this problem has never been discussed in the strategic-queueing literature (for a recent survey, see, \textit{e.g.,} \cite{Hassin2016}).
 Hence, while this work includes some results, there is still a big room for future research.
 For example, consider the following questions: \begin{enumerate}

-\item Are there cases in which the marginal utility is not nonincreasing but still, the optimal price function can be derived?
+\item Are there cases in which the marginal utility is not nonincreasing and the optimal price function can be derived?

-\item What are the results in a similar analysis with several servers or in a processor-sharing environment?
+\item What are the results in a similar analysis with several servers or in a processor-sharing system?

 \item Is it possible to derive results for the case where the arrival process is not Poisson?

 \item In the context of Section \ref{sec: balking}, what can be said regarding a similar model with observable queue?